Super Star (Taiwanese TV series): History and format

 Beginning in 2020, Super Star introduced a mascot, "Super King" (an Orangutan dressed in red and white colored shirt with the TTV logo) to promote the competition.

 Similar to Kōhaku, the competition is divided into teams of two, either the red team (紅隊 (Hóngduì)) or white team (白隊 (Báiduì)); however, these teams are not gender-affiliated unlike the original.
 At the end of all performances, the results are determined by the votes cast from the live audience.
 For 2019 and 2020, voting was expanded to include the social media viewers, resulting in a turnout of over a million votes.
 However, in 2021, voting was determined by the social media viewers alone as the contest was held closed doors as a result of the COVID-19 pandemic, this also delayed the announcement of the final results, which was posted on its Facebook page instead of airing it.
-These changes are reverted in the 2022 edition using the pre-2019 voting format; although the votes from the social media viewers didn't revealed during 2023 edition as the broadcast was also premiered on their YouTube channel outside Taiwan (except both Singapore and Malaysia, in which they still got exclusive broadcasting rights).
+These changes are reverted in the 2022 edition using the pre-2019 voting format; although the votes from the social media viewers didn't revealed during and beyond 2023 edition as the broadcast was also premiered on their YouTube channel outside Taiwan (excluding both Singapore and Malaysia).

 Unlike Kōhaku, all of the contests are pre-recorded days or even weeks (in which Taiwanese Chinese New Year public holidays was held the day before CNY eve) before actual broadcast, instead of broadcasting live, due to post-production, including the addition of Traditional Chinese captions.